-- 1. It is possible to withdraw from an examination through the examination registration system no later than 14 days before the examination takes place.
-In exceptional circumstances the Board of Examiners' official secretary may give permission to withdraw at a later stage. - 2.
-It is possible to withdraw from a degree audit through the Student Administration until ultimately the day on which the meeting for the degree audit in question is to be held. - 3.
-If a student withdraws from an examination or degree audit he/she later must reregister for a subsequent opportunity in accordance with the provisions of Articles 10 and 12, respectively.
+- 1. It will be possible to withdraw from an examination via the examination registration system up to 14 working days before the examination takes place.
+It is also possible to withdraw from participation in an examination after this deadline has passed, but no later than three working days before the examination in question, at the central examination desk.2 - 2.
+Withdrawal from a degree audit is possible up to the day before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 3.
+Any student who has withdrawn from an examination or a degree audit should re-register on a subsequent occasion, in accordance with the provisions of Article 10 and Article 12, respectively.